garydgregory/jcommander-addons/README.md

 The goal of the JCommander-Addons project is to provide any and all [JCommander](http://jcommander.org/) converters and validators an advanced applications will need.

-Feel free to submit a pull-request.
+Feel free to submit a pull-request and examine the [build site](https://garydgregory.github.io/jcommander-addons/).

 ## Converters
 Converters include: